garden-io/eden/README.md

 ## Packaging

-Eden is built on Typescript, but to ease the package usage in different JS / TS environments, we package the libary to CommonJS format under `/dist` alongside with type information.
+Eden is built on Typescript, but to ease the package usage in different JS / TS environments, we package the library to CommonJS format under `/dist` alongside with type information.

-We use `tsc` for compilaton and compiled library is committed back to codebase on each push / PR by Github actions in [.github/workflows](.github/workflows).
+We use `tsc` for compilation and compiled library is committed back to the codebase on each push / PR by Github actions in [.github/workflows](.github/workflows).

 ## Copyright headers